alexfalkowski/bin/README.md

 Best to use this repository as a [Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

+For convenience we have added a target called `submodule` under `build/make`

 ### Circle CI

 As Circle CI does not seem to support submodules, so we need to do some [work](https://circleci.com/docs/configuration-reference/#checkout).